-All visitors are welcome in Phase Two, provided that they meet the pre-entry approval requirements.
+All visitors are welcome, provided that they meet the pre-entry approval requirements.
 These include a negative PCR test, taken within three to five days of arrival; medical insurance that covers the cost of COVID-19-related treatment for 30 days; and payment of fees, which vary depending on the proposed length of stay.

 Antigua and Barbuda